Emergent geometry and duality in the carbon nucleus

 where $C_2$ and $C_3$ are the two-body and the three-body interaction coefficients, respectively.
 The vector $\mathbf{n}$ denotes the spatial lattice sites.
 The definition of the smeared density operator $\tilde{\rho}(\mathbf{n})$ is given in Methods, and it entails two parameters, $s_{\rm L}$, and $s_{\rm NL}$.
 The four parameters $C_2, C_3, s_{\rm L}$, and $s_{\rm NL}$ are determined by a joint fit to the ground-state energies of $^{4}$He and $^{12}$C, to the ground-state charge radius of $^{12}$C, and to several electromagnetic transition rates.

 A summary of the auxiliary-field Monte Carlo calculations is given in Methods.
 We use an assortment of different initial states for each state of $^{12}$C and verify that our choice of initial state does not affect the final observables.
 The initial states we consider include a wide variety of mean-field states composed of products of harmonic oscillator (shell model) states as well as different geometric configurations of alpha clusters.
 We use the pinhole algorithm to determine the probability distribution for the nucleon positions, spins, and isospins \cite{Elhatisari:2017eno}.
 For each pinhole configuration, we know the positions of all $A$ nucleons, and thus the position of each nucleon relative to the center of mass is easily calculated.
-From this information, we can calculate all possible spatial correlations for observables that do not involve spin or isospin transitions.
-For example, the electric charge density can be determined from the distribution of protons, taking into account the finite size of protons.
+From this information, we can compute any observable that does not involve displacements of the nucleons.
+For example, the electric charge density can be determined from the distribution of protons, taking into account the charge radius of protons.
 The charge form factor $F(q)$ is then calculated by performing the Fourier transform of the charge density.

 {\em Spectrum and electromagnetic properties:}~We have calculated the $^{12}$C spectrum up to excitation energies of about $15$~MeV.
 The results are plotted as red squares in the left panel of Fig.~\ref{fig:spectrum_form} for different values of the angular momentum and parity.
 For comparison we show the experimental data (black stars) \cite{Kelley:2017qgh} and results from our previous work with lattice spacing $a = 1.64$~fm (blue circles) and $a = 1.97$~fm (green pentagons), which were performed without three-nucleon forces \cite{Shen:2021kqr}.
 Overall, the agreement with the empirical results is quite good.
 The triangular shapes surrounding the data points are explained later in our discussion.
 In the right panel of Fig.~\ref{fig:spectrum_form}, we show the form factors for the ground state and the Hoyle state in the top figure (a), and the transition form factor from the ground state to the Hoyle state in the bottom figure (b).
 For comparison, we show the experimental data for the ground state and transition form factors \cite{Sick:1970ma,Strehl:1970,Crannell:2005wer,Chernykh:2010zu}, and the agreement is fairly good.